ingeniamc/ingenialink/README.md

 ## Building libingenialink

+Actually, `libingenialink` only supports Windows OS, but Linux support is coming later this year.

 `libingenialink` depends on [libsercomm][sercomm] and [libxml2][libxml2].
 A couple of sections below you will find some instructions on how to build and install them. `libingenialink` can be built and installed on any system like